Gerb (pyrotechnic): Operation

 Sometimes a small charge of black powder is added to the bottom of a gerb to make it finish with a bang: this charge is known as the 'bounce'.
 These are commonly used at sporting events.

 Gerbs intended for use indoors near a proximate audience, such as at a rock concert, typically have shorter durations (from 1/8 to 30 seconds) and heights (4 to 50 feet).

 Gerbs are usually measured in terms of time and height.
-For example, a 4×4 burns for 4 seconds at a height of 4 feet.
+For example, a 4×4 burns for 4 seconds at a height 4 ft.

 History

-Eric Newby's book The Last Grain Race (chapter two: "Mountstewart") contains a 1938 reference to what appears to be the original gerb — in effect a mortar bomb fired from a mortar.
+Eric Newby's book The Last Grain Race (chapter two: "Mountstewart") contains a 1938 reference to what appears to be the original gerb, a mortar bomb fired from a mortar.

-Hazards
+Hazards and accidents

-Causes of the 2003 The Station nightclub fire in West Warwick, Rhode Island involved the use of gerbs, as did a 2015 fire in the Colectiv nightclub in Bucharest, Romania.
+Causes of the 2003 The Station nightclub fire in West Warwick, Rhode Island, US, involved the use of gerbs, as did the fire in the Colectiv nightclub in Bucharest, Romania, in 2015.

+The use of these pyrotechnic devices in unsuitable premises has caused several more disasters with numerous casualties, such as the fire at the Cuba Libre bar in Rouen, France, in 2016 and the fire at the Le Constellation bar in Crans-Montana, Switzerland, in 2026.

+Fire at the Cuba Libre bar in Rouen

+During the night of 5–, a fire broke out at the establishment following the use of pyrotechnic fountains (synonym for gerbs).
+The premises had been illegally converted into a nightclub, without adequate safety precautions, and were unsuitable both for this purpose and for the use of such pyrotechnic devices.
+The accident killed fourteen people and injured five.